eMahtab/database-table-indexes/README.md

 !["table scan"](table-scan-created_at.png?raw=true)

 # Table Indexes and Index Size

+Three indexes on `messages` table take up around 7.4 GB space.

+To get the total size of index and actual data stored inside a table, use below sql command

 ```sql
 SELECT TABLE_NAME,
        DATA_LENGTH / (1024 * 1024 * 1024) AS DataSize_GB,